 Someone You Should Know: Mitchell artist sharing his culture and educating others

-MITCHELL, S.D.
-(Dakota News Now) - Lyle Miller Sr. is an artist in Mitchell who has decades of experience creating work focusing on his culture that educates and moves people.
+SIOUX FALLS, S.D.
+(Dakota News Now) - Lyle Miller Senior is an artist in Mitchell who has decades of experience creating work focusing on his culture that educates and moves people.

 Lyle is an army veteran combat engineer and taught art for twenty years at Crow Creek Tribal schools.

 “The artwork is very important, in that people need that visual to understand what you’re talking about.
 If you’re trying to tell them the people of the Lakota people.
 They want to know what do they look like.
 In my journey as an artist, I studied that and researched our people from long ago.
-What their lives were like,” explained Miller Sr.
+What their lives were like,” said Lyle.

-Val Pugsley-Tischler, Lyle’s teacher 52 years ago, saw something special from the beginning.
+Val Lyle’s teacher 52 years ago and saw something special from the beginning.

 Lyle’s artwork is shown and sold at Q Jewelry in Mitchell.